jsay/reshufGI/Replication.md

 sapply(DatPool[, c(7: 9, 13)], table, simplify= TRUE)
 ```

       AOCREG AOCVIL AOCPCR FIXIN
     0   1250   1250   1250   900
     1    625    625    625   975

-<a id="org71ef823"></a>
+<a id="org6be38f9"></a>

 ## Wine dummies

-We report the code to compute the wine dummies in each scenario.
-We can verify that the code is good by the reported distribution: each wine is proposed 625 times (except *Fixin Premier Cru* that is only for 60% of participants).
+We compute the wine dummies in each scenario.
+We can verify the code by the reported distribution: each wine is proposed 625 times (except *Fixin Premier Cru* that is only for 60% of participants).

 ```R
 DatPool$VIN0 <- ifelse(DatPool$FIXIN== 1 & DatPool$AOC== "PCR", 1, 0)